Chezlui/CodePath-TwoDoos/README.md

 I wanted to implement persistency based on SQLite but since I already have some experience in the field, I prefer to invest the time in learning an ORM system.
 Hence, I have taken advantage of the ActiveAndroid guide in CodePath and implemented persistency with this system.
 I have linked the behaviour between progress completion and status.
 If the app is finished, the seekbar goes to 100% and vice versa.
 I tint the calendar icon according to priority.
-If the task is finished, then the calendar is substituted by a check, due date disappears and the task is stroked.
+If the task is finished, then the calendar icon is substituted by a check, due date disappears and the task is stroked.

 ## License